 My approach to guiding others is not rooted in any one spiritual tradition, as I see spirituality as being deeply personal, however I’ve found great benefit in practicing these techniques in my own life and enjoy teaching others, as well.

 Manifestation involves identifying and updating limiting beliefs that hinder one’s sense of worthiness, potential and ability to grow wealth.

 This approach sounds great!

-If you're totally resonating, I'd love for you to give me a call or send me a note via email.
+If you're totally resonating, I'd love for you to schedule a call.
 I'll be happy to answer any questions you may have.
 I offer a free 15-minute phone consultation that you can take advantage of to see if we'd be a good fit for working together before scheduling a session.
 I hope to hear from you soon.

 Copyright © 2019 Natalie Moore, LMFT.
 All rights reserved.